 Building, Zoning & Electrical Inspections: M, TU, W after 2:30pm

 Mechanical & Plumbing Inspections: M & W after 5:00pm

 All inspectors in Clay Township hold appropriate licenses from the State of Michigan in their respective fields and are registered with the State of Michigan Consumers and Industry Service as inspectors.
 All inspectors are required to complete a set number of hours of continuing education programs approved by the State for their individual registration.

-- Sid Browne Jr. is registered as a Code Official with the State of Michigan, with designation as a Building Inspector, Electrical Inspector, and Plan Reviewer.
-Sid is also the Zoning Administrator for Clay Township.
+- Sid Browne Jr. is registered as a Code Official with the State of Michigan, with designation as a Building Inspector, Electrical Inspector, Zoning Inspector and Plan Reviewer.

 - Kelly Smith is registered as a Code Official with the State of Michigan, with designation as a Mechanical Inspector, Plumbing Inspector and Plan Reviewer.